-These delish date nut muffins recipe is so good.
-The date nut muffins are so moist and hearty that you will be satisfied once you eat one!
-But not too satisfied that you won’t want another date nut muffin, just not in the same sitting.
+This date nut muffins recipe is so good.
+They are so moist and hearty that you will be satisfied once you eat one!
+But not too satisfied that you won’t want another muffin, just not in the same sitting.

-And one of the perks of these date nut muffins is there isn’t any added sugar.
-Woohoo!
+And one of the perks of these muffins is there isn’t any added sugar.

-Oh my!
-Such a delish way to start the morning.
+It’s such a wonderful way to start the morning.
 OR, have one for an afternoon snack.
-They are so satisfying!
+They are so satisfying.
 And other than the butter, they are healthy and packed with fiber.
-Yahoo!
-Makes me want to cheer.

 Preheat the oven to 350 degrees Fahrenheit.